dschniepp/sealit/README.md

 # sealit

-> __Heads Ups__ sealit is still in development and some features are missing.
+> __Heads Ups__ __sealit__ is still in development and some features are missing.

-`sealit` is a CLI which provides an opinionated way of doing GitOps based on Bitnami's _"Sealed Secrets" for Kubernetes_ and _Helm Charts_.
+__sealit__ is a CLI which provides an opinionated way of doing GitOps based on Bitnami's _"Sealed Secrets" for Kubernetes_ and _Helm Charts_.
-The [`example`](example) folder demonstrates how everything plays together.

 ## Getting started

-1. Download or clone `sealit` from github and build the application
+1. Download the latest release from https://github.com/dschniepp/sealit/releases.
-2. Install sealed secrets via `helm` on your K8s cluster https://github.com/helm/charts/tree/master/stable/sealed-secrets `helm upgrade -i --namespace kube-system sealit stable/sealed-secrets`
+2. Install sealed secrets via `helm` on your K8s cluster https://github.com/helm/charts/tree/master/stable/sealed-secrets
-3. Run `sealit init` next to your environment specific values.yaml of your helm chart.
+3. Run `sealit init` next to your environment specific values.yaml of your helm chart
+4. Change the configuration file `.sealit.yaml` according to your needs
+5. Run `sealit seal` to encrypt all secrets.
+Review if your secrets are encrypted otherwise tweak your config file again.
+6. Create a `SealedSecret` resource inside your Helm Chart and reference the secrets from the `values.yaml` similar to `{{ .Values.env.your_secret | trimPrefix "ENC:" }}`
+7. Now you can securely commit your secrets and deploy your application based on git to Kubernetes

+In the [`example`](example) folder you can find a working solution and structure for using _sealit_, _Sealed Secrets_ and _Helm Charts_.

 ## Commands